rdevries-thoughtworks/leap_se/pages/docs/platform/guide/virtual-machines.md

 Introduction
 ------------------

-You can use the `leap` command line to easily remote virtual machines.
+You can use the `leap` command line to easily manage remote virtual machines.

 Note: there are two types of virtual machines that `leap` can handle: